NU-CUCIS/ALIGNNTL/FineTuning/README.md

-# ALIGNNTL: Feature Extraction
+# ALIGNNTL: Fine-Tuning

-This directory contains information on how to perform feature extraction using ALIGNN.
+This directory contains information on how to perform fine-tuning using ALIGNN.